we have been featured here

 Advantages of Chosen Foods Organic Blended Oil:

-- It is not a surprise that it is ideal for high-temperature cooking, as all of the oils included in this blend are high smoking points.
+• It's ideal for high-temperature cooking, as all of the oils included in this blend have high smoking points.

-- As we’ve mentioned before, avocado oil is rich in monounsaturated fats.
-It’s also highly stable and suitable for use in high-temperature cooking.
+• As we’ve mentioned before, avocado oil is rich in monounsaturated fats.

-- Coconut oil is another option that is healthier than deep-frying chicken.
-More than 90 percent of the fats found in the oil have been saturated.
+• Coconut oil is healthier because more than 90 percent of the fats are saturated.
 This means that it won’t create harmful elements when exposed to extreme temperatures.

-- Last but not least, the Safflower oil used in this blend is an excellent complement to the flavorful oils.
-It is tasteless and has a high smoke point – two attributes that make oil ideal for cooking chicken.
+• Last but not least, the Safflower oil used in this blend is an excellent complement to the chicken.

 6. Oleico – High Oleic Safflower Oil